hpc/mpifileutils/doc/rst/dcp.1.rst

    Specify the DAOS destination container to be used.

-.. option:: --daos-src-svcl SVC

-   Specify the DAOS source replication level to be used.

-.. option:: --daos-dst-svcl SVC

-   Specify the DAOS destination replication level to be used.

 .. option:: --daos-prefix PREFIX

    Specify the DAOS prefix to be used.
 This is only necessary